dzmitry-savitski/vhost_bruteforcer/README.md

  - ~~scan against a single host~~
  - ~~bruteforce a list of vhosts (from dict) against one (or multiple) server ip~~
  - ability to save all valid responses as html files to a given dir
- - scan against a list of ip's from file
+ - ~~scan against a list of ip's from file~~
  - pritify the readme file, describe vhost bruteforce advantages
  - add usage documentation to readme
  - add zone to host from a dict (base word + different zones, like '.dev','.local')
  - ability to configure port?
  - ability to show curl PoC command
  - add some examples to the console help output
+ - prescan live hosts before vhost bruteforce (the idea is to find web servers before bruteforcing vhosts)
+ - mode for both http & https protocol?

  ### Why do we need vhost bruteforce? (draft):
  - dns records may not have records about some sweet subdomains